OISTE/repository/OWGTMCPS.md

 ### 9.4.4  Responsibility to protect private information

-The OGTM ensures the compliance of the legal obligations for Certification Authorities, Registration Authorities and other entities operating under the OGTM Trust Model.
+The OWGTM ensures the compliance of the legal obligations for Certification Authorities, Registration Authorities and other entities operating under the OWGTM Trust Model.
 Each of these participants is responsible to protect the private information that has been provided by subscribers or other participants in the issuance and maintenance of digital certificates.

 ### 9.4.5  Notice and consent to use private information